A very educational program that will exceed your expectations. Highly recommended.

 Morning: Travel via motorcoach to Morehouse College in Atlanta.
 A historically black college, this private, all-male, liberal arts school is the alma mater of many prominent African-American leaders, including Martin Luther King, Jr., Jeh Johnson, and Spike Lee.
 We will set out for a campus walk led by a Morehouse Ambassador, visiting the MLK International Chapel (Hall of Fame portraits), and the Leadership Center, where we will have a special presentation.
 Morehouse is one of two historically black colleges in the country to produce Rhodes Scholars, and presented honorary degrees to presidents Barak Obama and Jimmy Carter.

-Lunch: We’ll dine in the faculty dining hall at Morehouse College, enjoying a buffet with coffee, tea, water.
+Lunch: We’ll dine in the student dining hall at Morehouse College, enjoying a buffet with coffee, tea, water.

 Afternoon: After leaving Morehouse College, we’ll continue with a visit to the Center for Civil and Human Rights, an attraction that connects the American Civil Rights Movement to today's Global Human Rights Movements.
 On this self led field trip, we will have the opportunity to view some of the personal papers and items of Dr. Martin Luther King, Jr. plus many other special areas of exhibits such as The Global Human Rights Movement, The American Civil Rights Movement, Rhythm, Blues and Resistance.
 We will return to the hotel at the end of the afternoon.